TexTailor: Inference-Time Textual Guidance Tailoring for Multimodal Diffusion Transformers: Conclusions

 \section{Conclusions}

-\textbf{Conclusions.} In this work, we systematically analyze block-wise contributions and their interactions with text conditions, offering a better understanding of the internal mechanisms within MMDiT-based generative models.
+In this work, we systematically analyze block-wise contributions and their interactions with text conditions, offering a better understanding of the internal mechanisms within MMDiT-based generative models.
 Meanwhile, our analysis reveals several valuable findings that unlock new possibilities for improving the synthesis quality.
-Based on these findings, we propose training-free techniques for improved text alignment, precise semantic editing, and accelerated inference.
+Based on these findings, we introduce novel training-free techniques to facilitate text alignment of T2I tasks, precise semantic manipulation of editing tasks, and accelerated inference in a training-free manner.
 Extensive results demonstrate the effectiveness of our method.